+George J. Francisco, Jr. currently serves as President Emeritus of the National Conference of Firemen & Oilers, SEIU (NCFO).
+Previously, he served as President of the NCFO, from January 1998 until his retirement on December 31, 2010.
+As NCFO President, he had extensive experience serving as a trustee of a number of union pensions, 401(k) and health and welfare funds, including the Affiliates' Officers and Employees Pension and the Supplemental Retirement Savings (401(k)) plans of the 1.5 million-member SEIU, as well as the Firemen and Oilers National Pension and Welfare Plan.
+During his more than 35 years with NCFO, Mr. Francisco also served as the Conference Vice President, before becoming Conference Secretary-Treasurer in 1996.
+He also recently served as Vice President of Local 32BJ, SEIU, representing more than 120,000 members.
+Mr. Francisco holds a BS degree from the University of Dubuque.
+He has served on the Board since February 1, 2002.
 James A. Hixon is Executive Vice President Law and Corporate Relations of Norfolk Southern Corporation.
 Prior to assuming this position, he was Executive Vice President Finance and Public Affairs of the Corporation.
 Mr. Hixon is an attorney with a master of laws degree in taxation.
 His undergraduate major was in business administration and finance.
-He has 31 years of professional experience, first in the private practice of law, and for the past 26 years, in senior finance and administration positions at Norfolk Southern.
-In addition to his structuring and compliance responsibilities for railroad retirement at Norfolk Southern and his role with respect to the Corporation's private pension plan assets of \$1.8 billion, Mr. Hixon was one of four members of the Conrail Pension Fund Investment Committee from 1998 to 2006, with fiduciary responsibility for Pension Trust assets of \$575 million.
-Further, he served as Board Member of the Board of Visitors of Old Dominion University from July 2002 to June 2010, and served as Rector from September 2004 to September 2006.
+He has 34 years of professional experience, first in the private practice of law, and for the past 29 years, in senior finance and administration positions at Norfolk Southern.
+In addition to his structuring and compliance responsibilities for railroad retirement at Norfolk Southern, Mr. Hixon is one of three members of the Norfolk Southern Benefits Investment Committee with fiduciary responsibility for the Corporation's \$2 billion-plus private pension plan and selecting the investment options for the Corporation's respective section 401(k) plans.
+Previously, Mr. Hixon was one of four members of the Conrail Pension Fund Investment Committee from 1998 to 2006, with fiduciary responsibility for Pension Trust assets of \$575 million.
+Further, he has served as Board Member of the Board of Visitors of Old Dominion University from July 2002 to June 2010, and served as Rector from September 2004 to September 2006.
 Mr. Hixon was one of the primary negotiators of the labor-management agreement signed in January 2000 that led to the passage of the Railroad Retirement and Survivors' Improvement Act of 2001.
-Mr. Hixon served a two-year term on NRRIT's founding Board from February 1, 2002 to January 31, 2004, served a three-year term from February 1, 2005 through January 31, 2008, and is currently serving a three year term which commenced on February 1, 2009.
+Mr. Hixon has served on the Board for four separate terms since the Trust's inception on February 1, 2002.

 Mary S. Jones is Vice President and Treasurer of Union Pacific Corporation.
-In her position, Ms. Jones is responsible for corporate finance, investor relations, banking and cash management, and oversight of the company's benefit plan investments.
+In her position, Ms. Jones is responsible for corporate finance, investor relations, insurance, banking and cash management, and oversight of the company's benefit plan investments.
 Ms. Jones joined Union Pacific Corporation in New York in 1980 as a Strategic Planning Associate.
 In 1982, she transferred to Union Pacific Resources in Denver, where she held various positions in financial management and analysis.
 She returned to Union Pacific Corporation in 1988, joining the controller's department as Manager - Planning and Analysis, for trucking transportation.
 She became Assistant Vice President, Investor Relations in 1994, and was actively involved in the restructuring of the holding company.
 In 1998 she was promoted to Vice President - Investor Relations, the position she held before her promotion to Vice President and Treasurer.
 She is a graduate of both Columbia University and Carleton College and holds a master's degree in Finance and Marketing.
 Ms. Jones has served on the Board since June 1, 2010.